The 6 Stages of Toilet Meditation

 A = Awareness: a brief body scan from head to toe simply observing sensations that you may be experiencing both externally and internally, without judgement.
 You may include awareness of thoughts and emotions, without elaborating on a story or analyzing.

-I = Imagination: use your visualization skills to imagine your pelvic floor and the general area of attachments of the PFM’s to the inside of the front, sides and back of the pelvis, the tailbone and sacrum.
+I = Imagination: use your visualization skills to imagine your pelvic floor and the general area where the PFMs are located: they expand across the inside of the front, sides and back of the pelvis, the tailbone and sacrum.
 Visualize where the bladder and bowel are positioned and imagine them emptying and that the PFM’s spanning across the pelvic floor are healthy and functioning optimally.

 R = Release & Relax: let go of any tension in the PFM’s as best as you can.
 Releasing and relaxing these muscles can sometimes be difficult for a variety of reasons.
 Letting go may take courage, trust, concentration and practise.